RealityETH/reality-eth-monorepo/packages/dapp/README.md

  * People who give the wrong answer make losses.
  * Cheap, reasonably fast resolution for the typical case.
  * Low gas costs, particularly for correcting false information.
- * Resource-intensive resolution processes are possible, and is funded by people who are wrong.
+ * Resource-intensive resolution processes are possible, and are funded by people who are wrong.
  * Flexibility in choosing dispute-resolution procedures, whether centralized, distributed or experimental-game-theoretical.

 ## Basic Process